 Certain websites, such as Kiva.com, make it effortless to loan money to budding entrepreneurs who need extra cash to jumpstart their business ventures.

-According to Kiva, 96% of borrowers are able to pay back their loans eventually.
+According to Kiva, 96% of borrowers can eventually repay their loans.

 15. Pay Mortgage (Only for Mastercards)